ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7aio.rst

 -  **Sensors**

-   -  InvenSense ICM20689 IMU (accel, gyro, compass) on vibration isolating foam
+   -  InvenSense ICM20689 IMU (accel and gyro only, no compass) on vibration isolating foam
    -  BMP280 barometers

 -  **Power**